urecio/more-or-less/README.md

 ## How mixins are built

-Instead of writing redundant code this library offers an pretty complex but well thought through architecture.
+Instead of writing redundant code this library offers a pretty complex but well thought through architecture.
 This way mixins can easily be created or modified.

 ### Example CSS3 Mixin